RestDB/codehooks-io-examples/aws-s3/README.md

 # AWS S3 v3 example

-Example app to create an API for upload and download of binary files to AWS S3
+Example app to create an API for upload and download of binary files to AWS S3.
+Read this [dev.to blogpost](https://dev.to/restdbjones/step-by-step-guide-uploading-and-downloading-binary-files-to-aws-s3-v3-using-nodejs-and-codehooksio-4olh) with a step-by-step guide to handle binary files through the API.

 ## Install
 ```bash